-To supplement the skills our students work on during class time, The Joy School offers a variety of extracurricular opportunities.
+To supplement the skills our students work on during class time, The Joy School offers a variety of enrichment and extracurricular opportunities.

 Our lower school students attend a weekly fine arts class and are exposed to a wide variety of arts via field trips to places including Main Street Theater, Miller Outdoor Theater and The Houston Symphony.
 Students also experience the abundance of museums in our immediate neighborhood.

-Beginning in our middle school, students choose two electives per semester.
-Elective offerings vary each year but have included:
+Beginning in our middle school, students choose one elective per year.
+Elective offerings vary each year but often include:

 - Film Making